 It is normal to feel sad at times of such loss.
 You are not alone.
 Your friends, your family, your teachers, your colleagues, and an array of counselors and advisors (see information below) are ready to listen and help.

 Please join me in keeping Khalil foremost in your thoughts as we mourn his loss.
 Plans to commemorate Khalil's life will be made in consultation with his family.

 David J. Skorton

 Counseling and support services are available to all members of the Cornell community.
-Students can consult by phone with Gannett Counseling and Psychological Services (CAPS) by calling 607-255-5155, or speak to a peer counselor by calling EARS at 255-3277.
-The Faculty and Staff Assistance Program (FSAP) is available 24/7 at (800) 327-2255 (select option 1).
-For Cornell United Religious Work (CURW), please call 255-4214.
+If you have concerns about your health or the well being of a fellow Cornellian, please contact Gannett Health Services by phone 24/7 (607-255-5155).
+Students can reach Counseling and Psychological Services (CAPS) on campus by calling that same number, or calling EARS at 255-3277.
+The Faculty and Staff Assistance Program (FSAP) is available 24/7 by calling (800) 327-2255 and selecting option 1.
+For Cornell United Religious Work (CURW), call 255-4214.